Year-In-Review: Palestine Legal Responded to 308 Suppression Incidents in 2017, Nearly 1000 in Last 4 Years

 Employees Fired, Academic Positions Eliminated

-Palestine Legal documented numerous instances of people who were fired, suspended, investigated on the job, or denied job opportunities due to their perceived support for Palestinian rights.
+Palestine Legal documented numerous cases in which people were fired, suspended, investigated on the job, or denied job opportunities due to their perceived support for Palestinian rights.
 Those that were public and reported in the media include:

 - A Quaker high school in Philadelphia fired two teachers after they invited Palestinian-American Sa’ed Atshan, a peace and conflict studies professor at Swarthmore College, to speak about Israelis and Palestinians who support human rights, nonviolence and equality.
 Atshan, himself a Quaker, was invited back to the school after his talk was cancelled, but said he could not in good conscience speak there unless the fired teachers were reinstated.
 The teachers filed discrimination complaints with the U.S. Equal Employment Opportunity Commission.

 - Fresno State University in California abruptly cancelled a search in April 2017 for a chair in Middle East Studies (MES) named after the late Palestinian-American intellectual Edward Said after the search committee had narrowed the candidates down to four finalists of Palestinian or Arab descent.
 The Director of the MES program resigned in protest, explaining that the search was cancelled because of pressure from pro-Israel faculty members.